mikebaldi/Idle-Champions/docfiles/setting-up-a-gem-farm.md

 ### Formation 3

 Formation 3, bound to E, will contain your Briv-swap team.
-This should (at minimum) be a copy of your Q team with the exception of `Briv` and `Hew Maan`.
+This should (at minimum) be a copy of your Q team with the exception of `Briv`.

 Use the same familiar setup as your Q formation here.